sebicirdeiu/landing-page/README.md

 # landing-page
-Modern-looking landing page with HTML and CSS Flexbox
+Modern-looking landing page with HTML and CSS Flexbox, not mobile responsive at this point.